parse-community/docs/README.md

 ## How Do I Contribute?

 If you have any fixes or suggestions, simply send us a pull request!
 The guides are organized first by language, then by platform.
-So for example, `/en/ios/` contains all of sections for the iOS guide in English.
-You'll notice a `common` folder in each language.
-This folder contains content that is shared amongst all of the platforms.
-That helps us avoid duplicating content unnecessarily.
+Take a look at our [contribution guidelines](https://github.com/ParsePlatform/Docs/wiki/Contributing-to-Docs) to learn more.

 ## Can I Access The Docs Offline?